ottokokstein/vscode2latex/README.md

 GitHub repository: [https://github.com/ottokokstein/vscode2latex](https://github.com/ottokokstein/vscode2latex)

+You can find additional info about the development of this extension on [my personal website](https://ottokokstein.github.io/vscode2latex.html).

 Found an issue or have feedback?
-Feel free to let me know on [my personal website](https://ottokokstein.github.io).
+Feel free to let me know on [my personal website's homepage](https://ottokokstein.github.io).